vikasrkarjigi/Automated-Sports-Content-Generation/README.md

 The **Automated Highlight Generation System for Volleyball** successfully generated meaningful highlights from volleyball match videos.
 Here are the key results:

 1. **Model Performance**:
-   - The SVM classifier was trained and validated with various feature sets, yielding impressive classification accuracy.
-Hyperparameter optimization improved the **weighted F1 score**, making the model more reliable for detecting key events in the game. below is the result from the classification report
+    - The SVM classifier was trained and validated using multiple feature sets, achieving impressive classification accuracy.
+Through hyperparameter optimization, the model's weighted F1 score was significantly improved, making it more effective and reliable in detecting key events during the game.
+The **weighted F1 score increased to 88%**, demonstrating the success of the optimization process.
+Below is the result from the classification report.
      <div style="margin-top: 20px; display: flex; justify-content: center; gap: 20px; margin-bottom: 20px">
         <img src="results/workshop_4_output.png" alt="Classification Report" width="400" height="250"/>
         <img src="results/f1_heatmap.png" alt="F1 Score HeatMap" width="400" height="250"/>